anthonyshort/anthonyshort.github.io/_posts/2014-01-03-the-forgotten-relationship.md

 ---
 layout: post
-title: The forgotten relationship
+title: The Forgotten Relationship
-subtitle: "Remembering the days when things were simple."
+subtitle: "Remembering when things were simple."
 date: 2014/01/03
 ---